Tips for a slushy or lispy "s" sound

 Watch the video it will help to explain!

 Hopefully this is making sense to you.
-I’ve tried to summarise the approach in the short video below so have a little watch and let me know what you think!
-The resources I use in the video are available as a free download at the bottom of this blog!
+I’ve tried to summarise the approach in the short video below (it’s just over 5 minutes), so have a little watch and let me know what you think!
+The resources I use in the video are available as free downloads at the bottom of this blog!

 Do you need some nice easy ideas to follow for helping a child with other speech sound difficulties?
-Have a look at my Speech Sound Support Pack.
+Have a look at my shop, the “Activities to help your child’s speech” pack is perfect for supporting natural speech sound development.

 Keep scrolling to get your free downloads!